q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 Train Loss: 17295.6898 Train Accuracy: 83.1%
 Val Loss: 2358.6877 Val Accuracy: 76.2%
 ```
-Similar model on `keras` gives 90+ accuracy within 5th epoch but good think about our model is, it is training.
+A similar model on `keras` gives 90+ accuracy within the 5th epoch but the good thing about our model is, it is training.

-## 4.5 Test 4:- A complex model
+### 4.5 Test 4:- A complex model
 Our model doesn't seem to do great on previous complex architecture.
-But what if we modified it little bit?
-I am using my days to train these model and I have also done lots of hit and trial also.
+But what if we modified it a little bit?
+I am using my days to train these models and I have also done lots of hit and trial also.

 ```python
 m = CNN()